Ebony-Watson/scProximitE/docs/_sources/installing/index.rst.txt

-Note: scproximite was developed using Python 3.8, of you have any issues we recommend using conda and creating a new environment before installing:
+Note: scproximite was developed using Python 3.8, if you have any issues we recommend using conda and creating a new environment before installing: